 Self awareness, reflection and self-development

-The end goal is twofold.
-First, to develop players who love the game and enjoy playing it, whether at a performance or a social level.
 For the performance players, we are ultimately looking to support England Hockey by developing players who are:

 - Highly skilled.